 Image Checklist

-• File size optimized (compressed without quality loss)
+- File size compressed without losing quality

-• Descriptive file names (ac-repair-technician.jpg, not IMG_1234.jpg)
+- Descriptive file names (ac-repair-technician.jpg, not IMG_1234.jpg)

-• Alt text describes the image
+- Alt text describes the image accurately

-• Alt text includes keywords where natural
+- Alt text includes keywords naturally

-• Modern formats used (WebP where supported)
+- Modern formats used (WebP when browsers support it)

 Alt Text Examples